Andros-Spica/URV-computational-archaeology-2024/README.md

 [Play Video](https://www.youtube.com/watch?v=BQQ9mh6UGyQ)

 ### Session 2
-In a seminar format, we will describe our previous experience with video games, present which games were played and discuss critically their value for learning about archaeology or the past.
+In a seminar format, we will describe our previous experience with video games, present which games we played, and critically discuss their value for learning about archaeology or the past.

 ### References
 Cruz, Matheus Morais.
 2022.
 ‘Digital Archaeology, Cyber-Archaeology and Archaeogaming: Possibilities for a Discipline Facing the Digital World’.
 Cadernos de Educação Tecnologia e Sociedade 15 (se2): 53–65. http://brajets.com/index.php/brajets/article/view/1043.